École d'architecture

 experimentation

 How can the imaginary line of the horizon guide us in designing our future?
-By inviting reflection on this notion, in both its physical and metaphorical dimensions, the Winter School aims to examine how the future can be imagined and represented, paying particular attention to how we live and interact with our future environment.
+By inviting reflection on this notion, in both its physical and metaphorical dimensions, the Winter School aims to examine how the future can be imagined and represented, paying particular attention to the way we live and interact with our future environment.

 Description des workshops de la Winter School 2025